galnir/Master-Bot/README.md

 ## Installation

-Type the following commands in 'terminal' or 'cmd' to clone the repository and install all of the dependencies:
+Type the following commands in terminal or command prompt to clone the repository and install all of the dependencies:

 ```sh
 $ git clone https://github.com/galnir/Master-Bot.git